You have no items in your shopping cart.

 Skinfinite Platimum 1% Retinol ($63 in the shop).
 Yes, this has ceramide, but it also has a 1% retinol.
 It is one of the few retinol creams that get my vote.
 It doesn’t seem to irritate and there are good results within two months.
 Skin is hydrated with ceramide-2, shea butter and sodium hyaluronate, so unlike many retinols, Skinfinite Platinum is not drying.
 Read the full review.

-Snowberry Rich Nourishing Day Cream ($96 in the shop) is a rich and heavy hitting day cream that is absolutely jam packed with antioxidants, peptides and, of course, ceramide-3.
+Snowberry Rich Nourishing Day Cream ($96) is a rich and heavy hitting day cream that is absolutely jam packed with antioxidants, peptides and, of course, ceramide-3.
 Actually, ceramide features in many of Snowberry’s organic and natural products including the Cellular Regeneration Night Cream ($104 in the shop), which gives the skin a healthy and moisturized glow.
 Read the full review of Snowberry Nourishing Rich Day Cream.

 Skin Nutrition Cell CPR ($170 in the shop).
 This has got it all, including ceramide.
 Skin Nutrition's philosophy is that skin cells are complex things made up of phospholipids, proteins (enzymes, oligopeptides, amino acids, growth factors), oligosaccharides, oxygen, vitamins and minerals.
 And so, therefore, is Cell CPR with a whopping 70 or so ingredients.
 Cell CPR has been a favorite of mine for more than three years now.
 Read the full review.